TheOddler/aplai/report/report.md

 ![Results of Sudoku CHR implementation.
 Note II: we cut off the Channeling at 200 sec in soduwiki_nb28 (with a value of 938,76 sec) deformed the chart.
 Note II: the alternative version wasn't able to solve the 25x25 within a reasonable time\label{sudoku_chr_all}](images/sudoku_chr_all.png "Results of Sudoku CHR implementation")

 We can immediately see that the results of CHR are a lot slower than those from _ECLiPSe_.
 But, there are some exceptions where the alternative in CHR performs better (e.g. Clue 17).
 We can see that the most difficult problems remain the same for both CHR and _ECLiPSe_ (e.g. sudowiki_nb28) and that in both cases the alternative outperforms the simple at extra2.
 Because of the high amount of backtracks in _ECLiPSe_ and inferences in CHR, we assume this has to do with the order of the propagation being less favorable.

 ### Conclusion
+A different viewpoint can have a different effect in both CHR and ECLiPSe dependent on its implementation.
+The difference shows in the amount of backtracks and the overall performance.
+These empirical results show a first parameter to consider a viewpoint good or bad.
+If it gets better results without compromising for a later exponential increase in resource dependence, it should be considered rather good.
+However, to really consider whether a viewpoint is good or bad, we'd like took at more than just the results.
+In our opinion, a viewpoint should also be intuitive to understand and expressed in compact but readable code.

+Then, solely based on our experiments, we noticed that the implementation in _ECLiPSe_ is a lot faster than the CHR implementation.
+However, we do not know whether this is inherit to the difference between _ECLiPSe_ and CHR, whether this is specific to this problem or whether we made implementation errors that should otherwise give the opposite result.
-The first thing we notice, solely based on our experiments, is that the implementation in _ECLiPSe_ is a lot faster than the CHR implementation.
-The combination with channeling is slower than CHR but only in one case faster than the _ECLiPSe_ implementation.
+Furthermore, we saw that the combination with channeling is slower than CHR but only in one case faster than the _ECLiPSe_ implementation.

-Personally, we felt it was easier to implement in _ECLiPSe_ rather than CHR.
+And as a finale note, we felt it was easier to implement in _ECLiPSe_ rather than CHR.

 # SHIKAKU